thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 - There are two sound effect errors that only occur on mac (toxic waste and rain sound effects)
 - (optional) a spider enemy added to the game.
 - (optional) more levels!
-- When uploaded to the Arcade Games Reposoitory and played through the Arcade Machine there was a segmentation error where the game would occasionally crash at different points. we must find where and why this error is happening. (and fix it)
+- When uploaded to the Arcade Games Repository and played through the Arcade Machine there was a segmentation error where the game would occasionally crash at different points. we must find where and why this error is happening. (and fix it)
-- Game will be uploaded to Arcade Games Reposoitory (again) for use on the Arcade Machine once the above is completed.
+- Game will be uploaded to Arcade Games Repository (again) for use on the Arcade Machine once the above is completed.